USRSE/rse-stories/_posts/2020-07-09-stephan-druskat.md

    url: https://dh-rse.github.io
 ---

-Today we go to Berlin in Germany to meet with Stephan Druskat (@stdruskat).
+Today we go to Berlin in Germany to meet with Stephan Druskat ([@sdruskat](https://github.com/sdruskat)).
 Stephan is a research software engineer at the [Alexander-von-Humboldt Universität in Berlin](https://www.informatik.hu-berlin.de/).
 He has been involved with a lot of exciting research on linguistics, such as the study of oceanic languages (https://www.projekte.hu-berlin.de/en/melatamp).